WORCESTERSHIRE’S escape from relegation was confirmed as their hosts Durham were denied the LV= County Championship Division One title.

 But Durham will be confident of finishing the season with their eighth win tomorrow.

 Worcestershire closed the third day on 65-2, 300 runs behind, with Graham Onions taking the wickets after a wayward start.

-Daryl Mitchell made 35 off 24 balls when Onions skidded one through to bowl him and he then had first innings century-maker Vikram Solanki caught behind for a duck.
+Daryl Mitchell made 35 off 24 balls when Onions skidded one through to bowl him and he then had first innings century-maker Vikram Solanki caught behind

 Dale Benkenstein’s knock was among four half-centuries in Durham’s second-innings 388, Mark Stoneman top-scoring with 75.